West Sonoma Coast AVA

 West Sonoma Coast is an American Viticultural Area (AVA) located in portions of Sonoma County, California.
-It was established on May 23, 2022 as the nation's 262^{nd}, the state’s 144^{th} and Sonoma County's nineteenth AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick L. Shabram, on behalf of the West Sonoma Coast Vintners Association, proposing a viticultural area named "West Sonoma Coast."
+It was established as the nation's 262^{nd}, the state's 144^{th} and the county's nineteenth appellation on May 23, 2022 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick L. Shabram, on behalf of the West Sonoma Coast Vintners Association, proposing a viticultural area named "West Sonoma Coast."
 The AVA encompasses 141846 acre with approximately 47 commercial vineyards cultivating about 1028 acre throughout an area largely located within the Marine zone climate classification including the established Fort Ross-Seaview viticultural area.

 History

 Viticulture in the Sonoma coastal area is thought to be the first in what is today the North Coast AVA.
 Vitis vinefera vines may have been planted as early as 1817 according to historian Charles L Sullivan.
 These vines were planted by Russian settlers looking to establish agricultural outposts in the Fort Ross vicinity.
 Vines were reported to be bearing fruit in 1823.
-By the 1880's, vines were established and wine was commercially produced in several places throughout western Sonoma County, including, but not limited to, the areas around Freestone and Occidental, Bodega, Forestville, Guerneville, and Cazadero.
+By the 1880s, vines were established and wine was commercially produced in several places throughout western Sonoma County, including, but not limited to, the areas around Freestone and Occidental, Bodega, Forestville, Guerneville, and Cazadero.
 Steve Heimoff, a wine writer, further notes 10 acre of vineyard "at Plantation above Fort Ross Road, northwest of Cazadero."
 Most of the western Sonoma County wine industry did not survive phylloxera outbreaks and Prohibition.
-Lemoral Winery near Occidental, built in 1903, was in operation until the 1960's.
+Lemoral Winery near Occidental, built in 1903, was in operation until the 1960s.